 - Firewalla's IDS and IPS functions run inside the Red or Blue Box.

 - Portions of Meta Data will be sent to the cloud if needed.
 See the Cloud section.

 - Unless specified, all data remain local on the Firewalla Box

-- Firewalla Box only looks at the unencrypted portion of traffic.
+- Firewalla Box only looks at the unencrypted portion of the traffic.

 - IP Header

 - Protocol Headers (TCP, https, ssh ...)